MatthewSheely/osticket-prereqs/README.md

 - Step 5: Setup Service Level Agreements
 - Step 6: Creating Help Topics

-<h2>Installation</h2>h2>
+<h2>Installation</h2>
-osTicket was installed using a Virtual Machine through Azure.
+osTicket was installed using a Virtual Machine through(VM) Azure.
 This tutorial will not be covering the installation.
 <p></p>
 <h2>Configuration Steps</h2>
 Step 1: Log Into osTicket